canjs/can-define/docs/types.propDefinition.md

 ```

 @option {can-define.types.get} get A function that specifies how the value is retrieved.
 The get function is
-converted to an [can.compute.async async compute].
-It should derive its value from other values
+converted to an [can-compute.async async compute].
+It should derive its value from other values on the object.
-on the map.
 The following
 defines a `page` getter that reads from a map's offset and limit:

 ```js